Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 - Marine and Safety Tasmania

-The Australian Maritime Safety Authority (AMSA) is the overall national regulatory body for Australian waters.
-Australian Capital Territory (ACT) does not have its own maritime safety guidelines due to lack of coastal waters and therefore falls under AMSA and national laws.
+The Australian Maritime Safety Authority (AMSA) is the national regulatory body for Australian waters.
+Australian Capital Territory (ACT) does not have its own maritime safety guidelines due to a lack of coastal waters and therefore falls under AMSA and national laws.

-Safety equipment required onboard is a whole topic in itself!
+Safety equipment required on board is a whole topic in itself!

 Carrying safety equipment is vital to any boating activity – even kayaking.
-Regardless of all the checks and inspections on a boat, accidents still happen and you need that safety equipment to rely on.
+Regardless of all the checks and inspections on a boat, accidents still happen, and you need that safety equipment to rely on.
 It could well save your life.

 Watch this space for a safety equipment post coming soon.